Nuclear Freeze campaign: Popular media

 From the late 1970s to the mid-1980s, growing public anxieties about nuclear war coincided with a boom in anti-nuclear publications and media.
 Literature calling attention to nuclear dangers, which had previously commanded a modest market, became abundant as authors worked to galvanize the Nuclear Freeze campaign and were inspired by it in turn.

 Jonathan Schell, a prominent journalist, wrote a series of powerful antinuclear essays for The New Yorker that, in 1982, were turned into a best-selling book, The Fate of the Earth.
 Becoming a cornerstone of the Nuclear Freeze campaign, it asserted in plain, direct language that nuclear war was more an extinction event than a proper war.
 Schell rejected the notion of surviving a nuclear war, providing visceral depictions of its grim aftermath.
 Ground Zero founder Roger Molander wrote a novel, Nuclear War: What's in it For You?
 It followed a fictional family after a hypothetical but possible nuclear war and explored the history of contemporary concerns regarding nuclear destruction.
-Both books were intentionally published at low prices to serve movement purposes.
+Both books were intentionally published at low prices.

 Two of the most prominent legislators backing the Freeze campaign, US Senators Ted Kennedy (D-MA) and Mark Hatfield (R-OR), published their own book, Freeze!
 How You Can Help Prevent Nuclear War, that provided tools for readers to influence public policy and elections.

-Helen Caldicott, a prominent member of the Freeze movement, was the subject of two documentaries in the early 1980's: the Oscar nominated Eight Minutes to Midnight: A Portrait of Dr. Helen Caldicott and If You Love This Planet.
+Helen Caldicott, a prominent member of the Freeze movement, was the subject of two documentaries in the early 1980s: films tackling this theme included Oscar nominated Eight Minutes to Midnight: A Portrait of Dr. Helen Caldicott and Oscar winning If You Love This Planet.
 If You Love This Planet won a Academy Award for Best Documentary (Short Subject).